-Through a studio-based, interdisciplinary approach, this course explores diverse methods and practices within contemporary painting.
-We will discuss both traditional and experimental definitions of painting and exercise connections between painting and other disciplines, including performance and sculpture.
-Topics include painting as a byproduct of movement, unconventional materials in abstraction, and creative responses to current events.
-Upon completion of this course, students will gain a broad understanding of contemporary painting, build a distinct visual vocabulary, and develop an interdisciplinary mindset in thinking about what a painting is and can be.
+Through a studio-based, interdisciplinary approach, this course explores diverse methods and practices within contemporary painting and drawing.
+We will discuss both traditional and experimental definitions of painting and drawing and exercise connections between other disciplines, including performance and sculpture.
+Topics include artwork as a byproduct of movement, unconventional materials in abstraction, and creative responses to current events.
+Upon completion of this course, students will gain a broad understanding of contemporary art, build a distinct visual vocabulary, and develop an interdisciplinary mindset in thinking about what paintings and drawings are and can be.

 Since the 1970s, artists have been exploring ways to leave their studios in order to engage in the act of making art directly in the world.
 Through research, readings, discussions, writing assignments, and creative projects this course will investigate the artists and artworks that have moved beyond traditional studio practice to interrupt, intervene, and engage with site, community, and environment.
 Students will work with a wide range of everyday materials to generate projects that address issues particular to contemporary sculpture while solving a set of conceptual problems.

-ARTST-280PT Topics in Studio Art: 'Painting the Series'
+ARTST-280PT Topics in Art Studio: 'Painting the Series'

 Painting the Series is a rigorous course that expands skills that students have gathered prior to this semester.
 Students will engage deeply with the practice of painting in water or oil-based paint on variety of substrates, and create multiple series of works.
 The semester includes presentations, research, critiques, and discussions.
 Throughout history, artists have actively approached the strategy of creating a series in order to transform, distill, unpack, and otherwise evolve an original idea.
 Throughout our course, students will do the same through creating multiple series of works that respond to initial prompts and efforts.

-ARTST-280SJ Topics in Studio Art: 'Art, Public Space, and Social Justice Activism'
+ARTST-280SJ Topics in Art Studio: 'Art, Public Space, and Social Justice Activism'

 What are some ways that art can disrupt oppressive structures of power?
 This course explores the ways in which contemporary artists centuries have responded to the call for political change and social justice, particularly with regards to issues of race, gender, sexuality, class, and ability.
 Drawing from interdisciplinary and intersectional perspectives, we will examine the role of visual and performance art within public spaces in shaping and furthering social movements and protest.
 Some possible themes and issues include public memory, artistic citizenship, counterpublics, "material" and "immaterial" artistic forms, and the collective impact of art activism on the social imagination.